 The Company is exposed to foreign currency risk on fluctuations related to cash and accounts payable and accrued liabilities that are denominated in United States Dollars and Mexican Peso.
-The Company's exposure to foreign currency is detailed in note 11 of the condensed consolidated interim financial statements.
+The Company's exposure to foreign currency is detailed in note 11 of the consolidated financial statements.